cuiyongbo/hello-world/my_wiki/languages/english_notes.rst

 | Definition: Denoting a point in a network or diagram at which lines or pathways intersect or branch.
 | Usage: It’s a nodal point for the railway, connecting all the major cities in Poland.
 |
-| Play down
-| Definition: If you play down something, you try to make people believe that it is  not particularly important.
-| Usage: He plays down rumors that he aims to become a Labour MP.
-|
-| Underplay
-| Definition: If you underplay something, you make it seem less important than it really is.
-| Usage: We often underplay the skills we have.
-| Usage: The problem of alcoholism was, and still is, often underplayed.
-|
-| Dwonplay
-| Definition: If you downplay a fact or feature, you try to make people believe that it is less important or serious than it really is.
-| Usage: The government and the press are trying to downplay the violence which broke out yesterday.
-|
-| Play up
-| Synonyms: emphasize, accentuate, highlight, stress, underline.
-|
-| Underestimate
-| Definition: If you underestimate something, you do not realize how large or great it is or will be.
-| Usage: Never underestimate what you can learn from a group of like-minded people.
-| Definition: If you underestimate someone, you do not realize what they are capable of doing.
-| Usage: I think a lot of people still underestimate him.
-|
 | Opaque
 | Definition: If an object or substance is opaque, you cannot see though it.
 | Usage: You can always use opaque glass if you need to block a street view.